sshikov/grappa-parsetree/README.md

 The license of this project is Apache 2.0.

-The latest version of this is in progress.
+The latest version of this 1.0.1, although 1.1.0-beta.1 is available.
 It requires Java 8 or later.

 ## What Is This?